-7.36 The Council's SPD on Residential Extension and New Residential Development 2011 provides general guidance on minimum garden sizes (Table 2 and paragraph 3.30).
+- 7.30 The Council's SPD on Residential Extension and New Residential Development 2011 provides general guidance on minimum garden sizes (Table 2 and paragraph 3.30).
 In the case of flats it requires 35 sqm per unit for the first 5 units, 10 sqm for the next 5 units and 5 sqm per unit thereafter.
-On this basis some 235 sqm would be required for the 30 flats.
-The 6 houses have their own private gardens and policy requires this to be a minimum of 60 sq. for terraced dwellings and 70 sqm for the larger houses, (which they conform to).

-7.37 As noted above private amenity spaces will be provided in the form of private gardens for the houses and communal areas for residents.
+On this basis some 330 sq m would be required for the 31 flats, (an additional 5 sqm).
+The 6 houses have their own private gardens and the policy requires this to be a minimum of 60 sq m. for terraced dwellings and 70 sq m for the larger houses, (which they conform to). - 7.31 As noted above private amenity spaces will be provided in the form of private gardens for the houses and communal areas for residents.
 There will be a garden area to the rear and side of the northern block of flats of over 100 sq. m in area and also a pleasant landscaped area fronting Poplar Road of some 250 sq. m.
 This amounts to over 350 sq. m of useable private amenity space for residents.
-This exceeds the minimum SPD standard of 235 sqm and is therefore acceptable.
+This exceeds the minimum SPD standard of 330 sq. m and is therefore acceptable.
 In addition the site has many landscape areas to the front of the properties which will add to the visual amenities of the locality and benefit not only the future occupants but improve the street scene.
 As noted below a monetary contribution has also been agreed to be paid to provide upgraded play equipment at a local Park along Feltham Hill Road.